Seven Food Dyes That Cause Health Concerns

 - Red Dye No. 3 causes cancer in animals.
 It is banned from use in cosmetics, as enforced by

-despite proof it causes cancer.
-The FDA pledged to ban Red No. 3 in food but three decades later
+proof it causes cancer.
+The FDA pledged to ban Red No. 3 in food but three decades later it has not

 Red 40 also causes hypersensitivity reactions.
 Hazardous to children's brains during critical